 What is FTC Solar?

 FTC Solar was founded in 2017 by a group of renewable energy industry experts.
 The company is a global provider of solar tracker systems and other technology.
 Tracker systems are key parts of solar arrays that reorient solar panels toward the sun for maximum sunlight.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Additionally, FTC Solar works with their customers to design and construct new solar projects.
 FTC Solar representatives even join their customers on the construction project for a short time to walk new installers through the process.